PSP-Archive/ARK-4/README.md

 - Can be fully installed and booted on memory stick via `Time Machine`.

-- Can be used to unbrick any PSP model using `Despertar del Cementerio` in combination with a `Pandora Battery` or `Baryon Sweeper`.
+- Can be used to unbrick any PSP model using `Despertar del Cementerio Version 10` in combination with a `Pandora Battery` or `Baryon Sweeper`.

 - `Minimalistic`: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.